lanre-mark/madeliene-poc/README.md

 # Getting started

 - Clone this repository.
-- Complete your project as described above within your local repository.
+- Complete your project as described above.

-# Submission

-- Create a git bundle: `git bundle create your_name.bundle --all`
-- Email the bundle file to your point of contact.

 # How to run the API server